 I have long clamoured to take an examination through digital means.
 I absolutely detest putting pen to paper and cannot stand my writing being unable to keep up with my thoughts.
-Furthermore, my writing is absolutely terrible.
-If I am the marker, I’d curse me and all 18 generations of my family.
+Furthermore, my handwriting is absolutely terrible.
+If I was the marker, I’d curse me and all 18 generations of my family.

-I especially enjoyed taking an exam in the comfort of my own room while listening to streaming Jazz music on YouTube.
-It is a wonderful experience.
+I especially enjoyed taking an exam in the comfort of my own room while streaming Jazz music on YouTube.
+It was a wonderful experience.
 Some day, I should try listening to classical music to eke an extra point or two.

 I hope TOA is here to stay.
 I do not mind going back to SUSS and taking the exam within the confines of a hall.
 But, at least let me type!
 I will do anything not to write.
 Anything!